What Are ASA Communities?

 First-Generation and Working-Class Sociologists.
 Sociology is a field that includes many first-generation college attendees and people from working-class backgrounds.
 ASA is working to learn more about the interests and needs of this group, to foster inclusion and combat elitism, and to help first-generation/working-class sociologists connect with each other and with valuable resources.

-Korean Sociologists in America.
-Through the Korean Sociologists in America Community, ASA is creating a new space for belonging and networking within the ASA and in the field of Sociology within the United States.
+Korean and Korean American Sociologists.
+Through the Korean and Korean American Sociologists Community, ASA is creating a new space for belonging and networking within the ASA and in the field of Sociology within the United States.
 The Community aims to support its members by promoting networking, mentoring, and collaboration and by providing opportunities for engagement and leadership.

-Sociologists in Prison Education Community.
+Sociologists Teaching in Carceral Settings.
 Teaching sociology in carceral settings is a demanding, yet profoundly rewarding endeavor.
 This Community offers peer networking and support, professional development, and opportunities for advocacy.

 Sociologists Working Everywhere.
 A lot of great sociology takes place outside of faculty positions and universities.
 ASA provides resources for students considering a career in non-profit, government, or corporate organizations, as well as ways for sociologists working in these settings to connect and expand their networks.

 South Asian Sociologists.
-Through the South Asian Sociologists (SAS) Community, ASA seeks to provide opportunities for networking, mentorship, and the exchange of ideas among sociologists of South Asian/American/diaspora descent.
+Through the South Asian Sociologists (SAS) Community, ASA seeks to provide opportunities for networking, mentorship, and the exchange of ideas among sociologists of South Asian/American/diaspora descent and their allies and friends.

 What Resources Do Communities Receive?